 The University's annual report contains three financial statements: The Statement of Net Assets; the Statement of Revenues, Expenses, and Changes in Net Assets; and the Statement of Cash Flows.
 These financial statements are prepared in accordance with the Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements - and Management Discussion and Analysis - for State and Local Governments, and GASB Statement No. 35, Basic Financial Statements - and Management Discussion and Analysis - for Public Colleges and Universities, as amended by GASB Statements No. 37 and 38.
-In fiscal year 2006, the University adopted GASB Statement No. 42, Accounting and Financial Reporting for Impairment of Capital Assets and for Insurance Recoveries, which requires an evaluation of prominent events or changes in circumstances to determine whether an impairment loss should be recorded and that any insurance recoveries be netted with the impairment loss.
 These statements establish standards for external financial reporting and provide a consolidated perspective of the University's assets, liabilities, net assets, revenues, expenses, and cash flows.